open-mmlab/mmdeploy/csrc/mmdeploy/apis/java/README.md

 export PATH=${JAVA_HOME}/bin:${PATH}
 ```

-**Step 3.** Switch default Java version:
+**Step 3.** Switch default Java version(optional):

 ```bash
 sudo update-alternatives --config java sudo update-alternatives --config javac
 ```

-You should select the version you will use.
+If you have multiple Java versions, you should select the version you will use.

 ### Installation